IGB Commercial REIT IPO – 8 Things You Need To Know

 Hence, the weighted average per unit of IGB Com REIT for an IGBB shareholder will only be at RM0.40 per unit.
 By paying RM2 for 2 units and getting another 3 for free, the weighted average price to be RM0.40.
 This is calculated by dividing RM2 by 5 units of IGB Com REIT.

 Is IGB Commercial REIT going to be as successful as its sister REIT?
 Many of those who are applying for the IPO definitely would hope so.
-The REIT managers and sponsor have a long history of track record in growing IGB REIT, and it is a feat and accomplishment that many other M-REITs.
+The REIT managers and sponsors have a long history of track record in growing IGB REIT, and it is a feat and accomplishment that many other M-REITs.

 A forecast yield of 3.90% for a REIT priced at a price to book ratio of 1 time might be great on paper.
 But we would want to see improvements in some aspects first.